mdkent/percona-xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

    This option accepts a string argument that specifies the log sequence number (:term:`LSN`) to use for the incremental backup.
 It is used with the :option:`--incremental` option.
 It is used instead of specifying :option:`--incremental-basedir`.
 For databases created by *MySQL* and *Percona Server* 5.0-series versions, specify the as two 32-bit integers in high:low format.
 For databases created in 5.1 and later, specify the LSN as a single 64-bit integer.

+.. option:: --log-copy-interval

+   This option specifies time interval between checks done by log copying thread in milliseconds.

 .. option:: --move-back

     Move all the files in a previously made backup from the backup directory to their original locations.
 As this option removes backup files, it must be used with caution.

 .. option:: --no-lock

    Use this option to disable table lock with ``FLUSH TABLES WITH READ LOCK``.
+Use this option to disable table lock with ``FLUSH TABLES WITH READ LOCK``.
 Use it only if ALL your tables are InnoDB and you **DO NOT CARE** about the binary log position of the backup.
+This option shouldn't be used if there are any ``DDL`` statements being executed or if any updates are happening on non-InnoDB tables (this includes the system MyISAM tables in the *mysql* database), otherwise it could lead to an inconsistent backup.
    If you are considering to use :option:`--no-lock` because your backups are failing to acquire the lock, this could be because of incoming replication events preventing the lock from succeeding.
-Please try using :option:`--safe-slave-backup` to momentarily stop the replication slave thread, this may help the backup to succeed and you then don't need to resort to using :option:`--no-lock`
+Please try using :option:`--safe-slave-backup` to momentarily stop the replication slave thread, this may help the backup to succeed and you then don't need to resort to using this option.

 .. option:: --no-timestamp